wolfieboy09/KubeJS-CC-Tweaked/README.md

 It is for Forge 1.20.1, and no, not making it into Fabric, because I don't know Fabric.

 # Tips
 Scripts must be put inside the `startup_scripts` folder.
-You can name them however you want, as long as their extension is `.js`.
+You can name them, however, you want, as long as their extension is `.js`.
 People on Windows: beware of ghost `.txt` extensions.

 ### Reloading a script after making changes
 Don't restart your game/server!
 You can reload your changes by executing in order:
 - /kubejs reload startup_scripts
 - /reload
-- Restart the turtle/computer, and, if your peripheral is connected through a wired modem, restart also the peripheral modem by right-clicking twice on the modem.
+- Restart the turtle/computer, and restart if your peripheral is connected through a wired modem.
+Also the peripheral modem by right-clicking twice on the modem.
 - Enjoy seeing your new changes!

 ### Code/syntax issues may not appear inside the game
-Keep an eye on your minecraft `latest.log` logfile, it may be the only place where it displays errors you want to avoid occurring.
+Keep an eye on your Minecraft `latest.log` logfile, it may be the only place where it displays errors you want to avoid occurring.

 ### What happens if a block has more than one peripheral?
 That happens a lot!
-We got you covered: our mod will merge them automagically.
+We got you covered: our mod will merge them _automagically_.
 The peripheral type will consequently be named `multiperipheral`.

-We also took care of generic peripherals provided natively by Tweaked:CC, but peripherals provided by other mods may be overriden if a block happens to be matched with one of your custom KJS:CC peripherals.
+We also took care of generic peripherals provided natively by **CC: Tweaked** but peripherals provided by other mods may be overridden if a block happens to be matched with one of your custom KJS: CC peripherals.
 Or the other way around.
 We will take a look into resolving that in a later version of the mod.
-Please open github issues whenever you encounter a problematic case.
+Please open GitHub issues whenever you encounter a problematic case.

 Beware of naming your methods… methodically.
-Because methods having the same name on a given block will override randomly each other.
+Because methods having the same name on a given block will override randomly over each other.

 ### Peripherals can disconnect randomly when they send updates to neighboring blocks
-Make sure your Lua code handles cases when the method returns an error (use pcall to catch them), or when they happen to return `nil`/`false` instead of the expected result.
+Make sure your Lua code handles cases when the method returns an error _(use pcall to catch them)_, or when they happen to return `nil` or `false` instead of the expected result.
 If you use Gregtech Modern, make sure to use their [latest build](https://github.com/GregTechCEu/GregTech-Modern/releases) (or a version higher than `1.2.0.a`), they recently [merged a fix resolving an issue causing massive neighbor updates every tick](https://github.com/GregTechCEu/GregTech-Modern/pull/1164).

 ## Docs
 `ComputerCraftEvents.peripheral(function (event) {})` has to be put inside a KubeJS startup script.